SquirrelJME/SquirrelJME/PULL_REQUEST_TEMPLATE.md

  * I decline to accept the contributor agreement and wish to seek an alternative agreement.
  * I accept the contributor agreement.
- * This work is in the public domain and the agreement is not applicable.
+ * This agreement is not applicable because this work is in the public domain (or CC0 license) or does not constitute something which can be copyrighted (single word changes, white-space changes, etc.).

 Additionally, choose one of the following: